Materials-Consortia/OPTIMADE/optimade.rst

 Ranged Properties
 -----------------

 Ranged properties are used for properties that are too large to be returned by default for every entry in a response.
 They can also support slicing, so the client can request that only some of the values need to be returned.
 The server can limit the size of the response and offer the values of the property in multiple parts.

 - **Requirements/Conventions**:

   - **Support**: OPTIONAL support in implementations.
   - A ranged property can be recognized by the presence of the field :field:`range` in the metadata of the property, i.e. in the field: :field:`<property_name>_meta`.
-  - The server may return null or only a part of the values of the property under the the field :field:`<property_name>`.
+  - The server may return null or only a part of the values of the property under the field :field:`<property_name>`.
 In that case a links object MUST be provided in the field :field:`<property_name>_meta.range.next` from which the next part of the property is returned.

 The dictionary under :field:`<property_name>_meta.range` MUST include these fields.
 All fields in this section SHOULD be queryable with support for all mandatory filter features.

 - :field:`serialization_format`: string.

-  To improve the compactness of the data there are several ways to show to which index a value belongs.
+  To improve the compactness of the data, there are several ways to show to which index a value belongs.
   The string MUST take one of the following values:

   - `linear`: The value is a linear function of the indexes.